WHAT IS THE LCAP?

 Goal #4: Promote engagement of all parents by creating a culture of inclusion through open and effective lines of communication and by providing families meaningful opportunities to support and celebrate student learning and cultures.

-To find out what actions and services will be implemented to reach these goals, please see the full LCAP draft below in the next section.
+To find out what actions and services will be implemented to reach these goals, please see the full LCAP below in the next section.

-In response to COVID-19 conditions, the LCAP was not required for 2020-2021 and state testing was cancelled:
+The LAST three year LCAP was In response to COVID-19 conditions, the LCAP was not required for 2020-2021 and state testing was cancelled:

 Senate Bill (SB) 98 established that the Local Control and Accountability Plan (LCAP) and Annual Update are not required for the 2020/2021 school year and that the California Department of Education (CDE) shall not publish the California School Dashboard in December 2020 based on performance data on the state and local indicators.
 SB 98 supersedes the requirement to develop and adopt an LCAP by December 15, 2020, which was established by Executive Order N-56-20, which was published in April 2020.